apache/incubator-taverna-site/content/download/index.md

            under the License.

 ##Which Taverna to download?
-There are several Taverna tools that you can download:
+There are several Taverna tools you can download:

+ - [Taverna Language](/download/language) gives programmatic access to inspecting, modifying and converting [SCUFL2](/documentation/scufl2/) workflow definitions and [Research Object Bundles](https://w3id.org/bundle).
  - [Taverna Workbench](/download/workbench) enables you to graphically create, edit and run workflows on your computer.
-     (None Apache) Taverna 2.5 Workbench is the latest series of the Workbench;
+     Taverna 2.5 (non-Apache) Workbench is the latest series of the Workbench;
-     it is highly recommended that you use this version if you are new to Taverna, or to migrate to this version if you have used an earlier Taverna Workbench before.
+     it is highly recommended that you use this version if you are new to Taverna, or migrate to this version if you have used an earlier Taverna Workbench before.
- - [Taverna Language](/download/language) gives programmatic access to inspecting, modifying and converting [SCUFL2](/documentation/scufl2/) workflow definitions and [Research Object Bundles](https://w3id.org/bundle).
- - [Taverna Command Line Tool](/download/command-line-tool) (Not yet Apache) enables you to run workflows from a command prompt.
+ - [Taverna Command Line Tool](/download/command-line-tool) (not yet Apache) enables you to run workflows from a command prompt.
      This enables automated execution of workflows, e.g. on a Linux server.
  - [Taverna Server](/download/server) is the remote workflow execution service that enables you to set up a dedicated server for executing workflows remotely.
- - [Taverna Plugins](/documentation/plugins) The design of Taverna is modular in nature so that various plugins can be added in order to increase its functionality.
+ - [Taverna Plugins](/documentation/plugins).
+The design of Taverna is modular in nature so that various plugins can be added in order to increase its functionality.

 ##Associated tools
-There is also a number of associated tools available to use with (non-Apache) Taverna 2.
+There are also a number of associated tools available to use with (non-Apache) Taverna 2.

 > **Note**: There are currently no known plans to bring out Apache Taverna
 > versions of these tools.
 If you are interested in migrating these too